nickbadlose/muzz/README.md

 golangci-lint run
 ```

 Linter configurations can be edited to suit the desired project needs in `.golangci.yml`.
-See [here](https://golangci-lint.run/usage/configuration)
+See [the docs](https://golangci-lint.run/usage/configuration)
 for available configurations.

 ## Database Package